-The OIG consists of: the Inspector General; the Deputy Inspector General; a Finance and Intake Unit Manager; an Executive Assistant; two Investigator II positions and an Investigator I; a Contract Oversight Specialist II; an Investigative Support Analyst; and two Auditor III positons.
+The OIG consists of: the Inspector General; the Director of Investigations; a Finance and Intake Unit Manager; an Executive Assistant; two Investigator II positions and an Investigator I; a Contract Oversight Specialist II; an Investigative Support Analyst; and two Auditor III positons.
 These positions are organized into three units that are responsible for providing the above listed services.
 Those units are the Audit Unit, the Contract Oversight Unit and the Investigations Unit.

 What do Inspectors General do?